microsoft/MixedReality-AzureCommunicationServices-Sample/README.md

 The following Microsoft components are used by this sample:

 * **[ACS Calling SDK](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/calling-sdk-features)**.
 Unity app uses this to connect to ACS meetings and participate in video calls.
 * **[ACS Identity SDK](https://docs.microsoft.com/azure/communication-services/concepts/identity-model)**.
-Used by the sample Function App to obtain ACS access tokens.
+Consumed by the provided sample Azure Function App.
+This is used to obtain ACS access tokens.
 * **[Azure Identity SDK](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme)**.
-Also used by the sample Function App to obtain ACS access tokens.
+Also used by the provided sample Azure Function App.
 * **[Azure Functions SDK](https://docs.microsoft.com/azure/azure-functions/functions-develop-vs?tabs=in-process)**.
-Used by the Azure Function App.
+Used by the provided sample Azure Function App.
 * **[Mixed Reality Toolkit 3](http://www.mixedrealitytoolkit.org)**.
 Used to create mixed reality user experiences in Unity.
 * **[Web Account Manager (WAM) for UWP](https://docs.microsoft.com/windows/uwp/security/web-account-manager)**.
-One of the authenticated methods used by the Unity app.
+A Windows authentication broker used on HoloLens to authenticate users.
 * **[Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview)**.
-Another one of the authenticated methods used by the Unity app when playing in the Unity editor
+An authentication library used to authenticate users within the Unity editor.

 ![Block diagram detailing the components used in this sample application](./docs/markdown/images/acs-on-hololens-2-block-diag.png)